Guidelines for Preventing Falls

 - Keep clutter, including electrical cords, off the bedroom floor.

-- Arrange furniture so you have a clear pathway between rooms.
+- Arrange furniture so you have a clear pathway around each room and between rooms.

 - Keep low-rise coffee tables, magazine racks, footrests, and plants out of the path of traffic.

 - Install easy-access light switches at room entrances so you will not have to walk into a dark room to turn on the light.
 Glow-in-the-dark switches also may be helpful.

 - Walk only in well-lit rooms, stairs, and halls.

 - Do not store boxes near doorways or in hallways.